-Students should complete the FAFSA each year by March 1.
-March 1 is the priority deadline for federal and institutional funding.
-It is also the deadline for Maryland Higher Education Programs.
-Students must list Bowie State (002062) as a recipient of information processed by the central processor for the Department of Education.
+Students are highly encouraged to complete FAFSA by March 1.
+March 1 is the priority deadline for applicant who are seeking grants and scholarships from Maryland Higher Education Programs.
+Students must list Bowie State University school code (002062) in order for Department of Education Central Processing System (CPS) to share the FAFSA with the institution.

-Applications are processed on a rolling basis with March 1st being a priority for all completed applications.
-Students who submit their documentation resulting in a completed application by

-June 1 are guaranteed a financial aid offer prior to the start of the semester.
+FAFSA Applications are processed on a continuous basis.
+FAFSA submitted together with required documentation effective the date FAFSA application becomes available and/or by June 1 are given priority in terms of processing and funding.
 Students who apply late will be considered for campus based financial aid upon availability of funding.